 - Create User registration/login including subscription for non UK/Ireland residents

 Working closely with the Divided Society Project team we delivered a solution on time, on budget and that met the needs of users.

-We developed the Divided Society brand, and look and feel of the site to ensure that it was attractive and usable for the diverse range of users.
+We developed the Divided Society brand, and the look and feel of the site to ensure that it was attractive and usable for a diverse range of users.
 James was also responsible for ensuring that the brand elements were suitable across a range of media.

 The design process was carried out in close collaboration with Linen Hall Library.
 By getting a full understanding of each of the target audiences we created a design that appeals to all target audiences for the website - as highlighted during user testing.